jsvensson/octopress/source/_posts/2013-06-19-nested-resource-controllers-in-laravel.md

 Route::resource('list', 'ListController');
 ```

-You can use Artisan to create a scaffold of empty stub methods corresponding to the CRUD verbs:
+You can use the Artisan CLI to create a scaffold of empty stub methods corresponding to the CRUD verbs:

     php artisan controller:make ListController